abdo-abaco/Behavioral_Cloning/README.md

 The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

-The following resources can be found in this github repository:
+The following resources can be found in the udacity github repository:
 * drive.py
 * video.py
 * writeup_template.md

-The simulator can be downloaded from the classroom.
-In the classroom, we have also provided sample data that you can optionally use to help train your model.
+The simulator can be downloaded from the Udacity classroom along with some sample data.

 ## Details About Files In This Directory